fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * What is Frozen contract?
 * How to unfreeze contract?

-### Tokens
-* What is the difference between fungible tokens in EVM and fungible tokens in TON?

 ### Cells
 * What is a cell in TON?
 * What is the rationale for using such a cell-based design in the TON blockchain?